RasulChoupanzadeh/ML-for-Rectangular-Waveguide-Modes/README.md

 ## Outputs:
 - Predicted class: An scalar value representing the predicted class of a random instance in dataset using selected model

--Decision Tree scores: A vector of socres of each class for a random instance in dataset using selected model
+- Decision Tree scores: A vector of socres of each class for a random instance in dataset using selected model
     * Dimensions: 1 X number of classes
 - Confusion matrix: An array confusion matrix of selected model
     * Dimensions: number of classes X number of classes